Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Nondeterministic Reducibilities

 \begin{lemma} Let $\CC$ be any nonempty language family.
 If $\CC$ is $\natural$-extendible, then $\cfl_{m}^{\CC}\subseteq \nfa_{m}^{\dcfl\wedge \CC}$ holds. \end{lemma}

-\begin{proof} Take any oracle $A$ in $\CC$ and consider any language $L$ in $\cfl_{m}^{A}$.
-Moreover, let $M$ be any $m$-reduction machine that reduces $L$ to $A$.
-With a similar construction as in the proof of Corollary \ref{NFA-Dyck-equal-CFL}, we will construct an oracle npda $N$ that behaves as follows.
-On input $x$, $N$ simulates $M$ on $x$ and produces on its own query tape strings of the form $\track{\tilde{y}}{\tilde{z}}$ that encode stack history $y$ and query word $z$ along a computation path of $M$.
-Choose a Dyck language $D$ that correctly represents any stack histories of $M$ and then define $B$ as the set $ \{\track{\tilde{y}}{\tilde{z}}\mid y\in D, z\in A\}$.
-It is clear by its definition that $B$ belongs to $\dcfl\wedge \CC$. \end{proof}
+\begin{proof} Take any oracle $A$ from $\CC$ and consider any language $L$ in $\cfl_{m}^{A}$.
+Moreover, take any $m$-reduction npda $M$ that reduces $L$ to $A$.
+With a similar construction as in the proof of Corollary \ref{NFA-Dyck-equal-CFL}, we intend to construct an oracle nfa $N$, which guarantees the lemma.
+On input $x$, let $N$ simulate $M$ on $x$ and produce, on its own query tape using no stack, strings of the form $\track{\tilde{y}}{\tilde{z}}$ that encode stack history $y$ and query word $z$ along a computation path of $M$.
+Choose a Dyck language $D$ that correctly represents all stack histories of $M$ and then define $B$ as the set $ \{\track{\tilde{y}}{\tilde{z}}\mid y\in D, z\in A\}$.
+It is clear by its definition that $N$ $m$-reduces $L$ to $B$ and that $B$ belongs to $\dcfl\wedge \CC$.
+Therefore, $L$ is in $\nfa_{m}^{\dcfl\wedge\CC}$. \end{proof}